JMAlego/EMPR/README.md

  - Read and print out an analogue voltage via the ADC (Max v3.3).
  - Generate a sine wave using the DAC, the amplitude and frequency should be varied over time (every 10 seconds).
  - Mirror an input sine wave using the ADC to read and the DAC to write.
  - Output a waveform on the PWM, using single edge mode and cycling through the full range of changes in pulse width 5 times.
-A single cycle from minimum pulse width to maximum should take 5 seconds and should be displayed on the oscillscope.
+A single cycle from minimum pulse width to maximum should take 5 seconds and should be displayed on the oscilloscope.
 It should use some form of timer on the MCU to change the pulse width at regular intervals, not a delay loop.
  - Optionally: Build a distance measuring device, using a Sharp GP2Y0A21YK0F infra-red range sensor.
 Printing the sensors output voltage and/or measured distance to the LCD screen.

 ## 2. Main Project

 *Currently unknown.*

+## 3. Libraries

+A set of libraries created from the code of the Mini Projects to simplify the development of the Main Project.

+  - **Constants** - Generic useful constants
+  - **Utilities** - Generic useful tools
+  - **Serial** - Tools for interfacing with a computer via UART
+  - **Keypad** - Tools for working with the keypad on the expansion board via I2C
+  - **LCD** - Tools for writing to the LCD on the expansion board via I2C
+  - **I2C** - Tools for interfacing with I2C
+  - **DAC** - Tools for controlling the DAC on chip
+  - **ADC** - Tools for controlling the ADC on chip